 INR undertakes not to publish the WENR STUDY, containing consolidated Collected Data, until it has received a sufficiently large number of responses to ensure that there is no link between the Collected Data and the RESPONDENTS through averages that prevent any identification of the RESPONDENTS.

 Following its transfer to INR via the Useconnected service, the WeNR questionnaire file completed by the RESPONDENT will be hosted in France on the servers of Osinum and La Rochelle Université.

-The Data collected will be kept for the time strictly necessary for the establishment of the RESPONDENT’s report and the realization of the WENR STUDY, that is to say until December 31, 2021 at the latest.
+The Data collected will be kept for the time strictly necessary for the establishment of the RESPONDENT’s report and the realization of the WENR STUDY, on the one hand, and the optimisation of the WeNR tool as part of a thesis within La Rochelle Université, on the other hand, that is to say until 31 December 2025 at the latest.

-After this date, the Respondent’s Collected Data will be deleted from the servers of Osinum and La Rochelle Université.
+After this date, the Respondent’s Collected Data will be anonymised so that the respondent can no longer be identified.

 The RESPONDENT has a right to access, rectify and delete Personal Data.
 This request can be made by email to the following address Institut du Numérique Responsable, 23 boulevard Albert Einstein, 17000 La Rochelle or by email at firstname.lastname@example.org.